sunny/actor/README.md

 This raises an argument error if the input does not match one of the given values.

-You can also add custom conditions with the name of your choice by using `must`:
+Declare custom conditions with the name of your choice by using `must`:

 ```rb
 class UpdateAdminUser < Actor